itsjoshuagraves/digitalgarden/content/tinkering/sparkling-water.md

 bookToc: true
 summary: "But what if I could have infinite sparkling mineral water?"
 ---
-tI drink *a lot* of sparkling water.
+I drink *a lot* of sparkling water.
 And the amount of it I drink got to legendary levels, so I decided to see if I could make my own.
 The Soda Streams just carbonated tap water, and they barely did that.
 What I wanted was sparkling *mineral* water.
 That sounded like home brewing to me, and I wondered if home brewing was a hobby for some, why couldn't sparkling water be one for me?

 So I sought out various tutorials online and ended up cobbling together a few things.
 Here's what I collected (none of the following are affiliate links):